 Waste audits are a valuable statistic to measure the Program's success.
-In conjunction with other stewardship agencies, the Program has participated in seven waste audits to date in communities which range in size from 18 thousand to more than 2.5 million people.
+In conjunction with other stewardship agencies, the Program has participated in eight waste audits to date in communities which range in size from 18 thousand to more than 2.5 million people.
 Each audit surveys a sample of waste from a landfill and tracks evidence of product categories.
-The audits confirm that Program Products are being successfully diverted from landfill while also helping to guide the CESA's awareness campaigns.
+The audits confirm that Program Products are being successfully diverted from landfill while also helping to guide the Program's awareness campaigns.
 It is important to note that while the data obtained from waste audits provides one way of evaluating the Program's performance in that specific community, extrapolating the results to the entire province is problematic as variations in collection and waste management practices vary across regional districts.
-Table 12 summarizes the ElectroRecycle Program's waste audit results 2018, as well as the single use and rechargeable batteries identified during the audit.